foxwallet/hc.foxwallet.com/docs/filecoin-advance/import-from-filfox.md

 ![](../img/add-wallet-1.png)

-The other way is click “Wallets” button on the top of the “Settings” page.
+The other way is click “Wallets” button in “Settings” page.

 ![](../img/add-wallet-2.png)

 And then you will enter the “Wallets” page.

-Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Summit.
+Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Submit.

 ![](../img/import-lotus.png)